The Potter’s Shed

 Have you been marred in the hand of the Potter?

 It took years before I allowed the Potter to slap me back on the wheel and remake me.
-He allowed me to suffer harsh situations, soul-bending tragedy and heartbreak, and guilt-grief before I stopped running away from him on my stumpy legs of clay.
+During that time, He allowed me to suffer harsh situations, soul-bending tragedy and heartbreak, and guilt-grief before I stopped running away from him on my stumpy legs of clay.

 I thought the Potter had moved on to other lumps of clay to work, leaving me on His reject pile.
-But, lo and behold, the Potter has no reject pile!
+But, I discovered the Potter has no reject pile!
 As soon as I stopped running, and turned in the direction of the Potter’s shed, I saw Him—standing next to His wheel, beckoning me.
 I stumbled forward, trembling and weak-kneed.